Jessica AlcantaraSenior Staff Attorney, Opportunity to Learn

-Jessica Alcantara is a Staff Attorney in the Quality Education and Immigrant Justice programs.
-Jessica supports Black and Latino communities facing school closures, with the goal of increasing black and Latino students’ access to quality, sustainable community schools.
-She also works on the intersection of education law and immigration law using her expertise in detention conditions.
+Jessica Alcantara is a Senior Staff Attorney in the Opportunity to Learn program at Advancement Project.
+Jessica supports Black and Latinx communities on issues of the school-to-prison pipeline and school closures, with the goal of increasing Black and Latinx students’ access to quality, sustainable community schools, as well as winning police free schools.
+She also works on the intersection of education law and immigration law.

 Jessica joined Advancement Project in 2016 as a Skadden Fellow.
 She is a graduate of Dartmouth College, where she earned a B.A. in Geography and Latin American, Latino and Caribbean Studies, as well as a minor in Spanish Language and Literature.
 Following her time at Dartmouth she joined the Peace Corps, serving for two years as a Youth Development Volunteer in Azerbaijan.
 Jessica attended Columbia Law School, where she served as the Submissions Editor of the Columbia Journal of Race and Law.
 While at Columbia, Jessica also served as Admissions Chair of both the Black Law Students Association and the Latino Law Students Association, and was also involved with the Student Public Interest Network.
 She is an alumna of the Prep for Prep program in New York City, where she has also taught.
 Prior to law school, she earned a M.A. in Latin American and Latino Studies at Fordham University.